MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Ref.md

 10
 ```

-*By value* types in PowerShell include all numeric data types, like in the
-example above, as well as `Boolean`, `Char`, and `Date`.
-When you pass a
-variable containing one of these types, you are passing a copy of the data.
+When you pass a variable *by value*, you are passing a copy of the data.

-`Class`, `Hashtable`, and `ArrayList` are considered **Reference Types**.
-When passing a variable, containing one of these types, to a method, you
-are passing a *reference* to the data.
-The method can change the data and
-that change will persist after the method executes.

 In the following example, a variable containing a `Hashtable` is passed to a
 method.
 The method adds its own key, which you can still view after the